 The total covariance matrix is the sum of the theoretical and experimental ones: $\sigma_{ij}^{\rm tot} = \sigma_{ij}^{\rm theo} + \sigma_{ij}^{\rm exp}$, with $\sigma^{\rm exp}_{ij}$ given in Eq.~\eqref{sigmaexp}.
 The $\chi^2$ is then:

 This $\chi^2$ is computed for each value of $(\alpha_s,\Om)$ or $(\alpha_s,\Om,\Th)$ in a regular grid.
 Then, the minimum is found from a 2D or 3D interpolation of the $\chi^2$ values.
+Note that we compute the 3D grid with both positive and negative values of $\Th$, and let the $\chi^2$ determine its sign.
 The 1-$\sigma$ uncertainty in $\alpha_s$ (for a fixed fit range) is computed by profiling, i.e.\ minimizing $\chi^2$ over the non-perturbative parameters for each value of $\alpha_s$ and extracting the range for which $\Delta \chi^2=1$.
 Note that the $\chi^2$ function includes both theoretical and experimental uncertainties, which can no longer be disentangled.

 We show in Fig.~\ref{fig:lowercut} results of the fits for $\alpha_s$ using three theoretical predictions.
 The fit range is over \mbox{$a/Q \le \rho \le 0.3$} for various choices of $a$.
 As $a$ increases, experimental data-points become excluded when the entire bin is not within the fit range.
 The first two fits are two-parameter fits to $\alpha_s$ and a single non-perturbative shape parameter $\Om$ using 1) NNLO perturbation theory (FO), and 2) FO matched to dijet resummation only.
 Resummed results use profile parameters to transition smoothly between the dijet and fixed-order regions.
 We see that the fixed-order result is very sensitive to the fit range, making it impossible to extract a sensible value of $\alpha_s$ without an arbitrary choice of fit range.
 With resummation included, the fit value is remarkably insensitive to the fit range.
 Indeed, nearly the same value results from $\rho Q > 2.5\,$GeV with 525 data points and $\rho Q > 11\,$GeV with 306 data points.
 For the third fit 3) Sudakov shoulder resummation is also incorporated and an additional non-perturbative parameter $\Th$ is included to parametrize power corrections in the trijet region.